phylum-dev/phylum-ci/docs/integrations/azure_pipelines.md

 fail to meet the established policy unless audit mode is specified.

 There will be no comment if no dependencies were added or modified for a given PR.
+There will be no comment when the results of the analysis are successful.
 If one or more dependencies are still processing (no results available), then the comment will make that clear and the CI pipeline job will only fail if dependencies that have _completed analysis results_ do not meet the active policy.